nathania4c/cosc315_Lab1/README.md

 ##### Members + Contributions:
 * Ethan Frigon --- figured out the logic for sequential and parallel and worked on the code
-* Ryan Lam --- helped with figuring out the logic for sequential and parallel and worked on the code
+* Ryan Lam --- helped figure out the logic for sequential and parallel and worked on the code
-* Siying Wu ---
+* Siying Wu --- worked on the code
-* Nathania Hendradjaja --- worked on the code, wrote the readme, created sample output file
+* Nathania Hendradjaja --- worked on the code, wrote the design document, created sample output file

 ## Design Choices:
 ### For Sequential: